Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

 +  /// @dev Constructor
 +  /// @param token The bridgeable token that is managed by this pool.
-+  /// @param rmnProxy The address of the arm proxy
++  /// @param rmnProxy The address of the rmn proxy
 +  /// @param allowlistEnabled True if pool is set to access-controlled mode, false otherwise constructor(
 -    IBurnMintERC20 token,